Sukhoi Su-27: Export and post-Soviet development

-In 1991, the production facilities at Komsomolsk-on-Amur Aircraft Plant and Irkutsk developed export variants of the Su-27: the Su-27SK single seat fighter and Su-27UBK twin-seat trainer, (the K in both variants is Russian for "Kommercheskiy" - literally "Commercial") which have been exported to China, Vietnam, Ethiopia and Indonesia.
+In 1991, the production facilities at KnAAPO and Irkutsk developed export variants of the Su-27: the Su-27SK single seat fighter and Su-27UBK twin-seat trainer, (the K in both variants is Russian for "Kommercheskiy" - literally "Commercial") which have been exported to China, Vietnam, Ethiopia and Indonesia.

 After the collapse of the USSR in 1991, Russia, the successor state, started development of advanced variants of the Su-27 including the Su-30, Su-33, Su-34, Su-35, and Su-37.

-Since 1998 the export Su-27SK has been produced as the Shenyang J-11 in China under licence.
+Since 1998, the export Su-27SK has been produced as the Shenyang J-11 in China under licence.
 The first licensed-production plane, assembled in Shenyang from Russian supplied kits, was flight tested on 16 December 1998.
 These licence-built versions, which numbered 100, were designated J-11A.
 The next model, the J-11B made extensive use of Chinese developed systems within the Su-27SK airframe.

 Starting in 2004, the Russian Air Force began a major update of the original Soviet Su-27 ('Flanker-B') fleet.
 The upgraded variants were designated Su-27SM (Russian for "Seriyniy Modernizovanniy" - literally "Serial Modernized").
 This included upgrades in air-to-air capability with the R-77 missile with an active radar homing head.
 The modernized Su-27SM fighters belong to the 4+ generation.
 The strike capability was enhanced with the addition of the Kh-29T/TE/L and Kh-31P/Kh-31A ASM and KAB-500KR/KAB-1500KR smart bombs.
 The avionics were also upgraded.
 The Russian Air Force is currently receiving aircraft modernized to the SM3 standard.
-The aircraft’s efficiency to hit air and ground targets has increased 2 and 3 times than in the basic Su-27 variant.
+The aircraft's efficiency to hit air and ground targets has increased 2 and 3 times than in the basic Su-27 variant.
 Su-27SM3 has two additional stations under the wing and a much stronger airframe.
 The aircraft is equipped with new onboard radio-electronic systems and a wider range of applicable air weapons.
-The aircraft’s cockpit has multifunctional displays.
+The aircraft's cockpit has multifunctional displays.